pocketjoj/Python-Project/README.md

 ### Running the Project Using Pip

 - You can download python to get started using this link: https://www.python.org/downloads/.
 You will need Python 3.7 or above installed to run.
-- Once Python is installed, you'll want to download my repository and run the terminal.
-After navigating to the folder that the repository was downloaded to, you will start by installing Jupyter Notebook with the `pip install notebook` command.
+- Once Python is installed, you'll want to download my repository, extract as necessary (if downloading a zip file) and run the command line/terminal.
+After navigating to the folder that the repository was downloaded to within the terminal, you will start by installing Jupyter Notebook with the `pip install notebook` command.
 - From there, you'll also need to run the following commands to download the necessary libraries:
     + `pip install pandas`
     + `pip install matplotlib`
     + `pip install requests`
+    + `pip install numpy` (you can ignore this if NumPy is installed with pandas).
 - Finally, you can run Jupyter Notebook by running `jupyter notebook`.
 You'll want to use the Jupyter Notebook UI to access the CMS_Data file.
 Then, on the Notebook itself, you can click `Cell > Run All` to run all cells and display the project information.

 Thanks for taking a look at my project!